SURGroup/UQpy/CONTRIBUTING.md

 >
 > black {uqpy_src_path}

+### Logging
+___

+Since version 4.0.0 UQpy, has transitioned from the legacy verbose flag, to using the logging module of Python.
+Logging allows the developer to track in several levels of detail the events during code execution.
+Each one of the levels implies a different level of event severity, ranging from debug message, up to errors that disrupt the execution of the code.
+Specifically the severity levels are the following:

+- Debug
+- Info
+- Warning
+- Critical
+- Error

+A simple example of using the logging module is by invoking a logger object and calling the function named after the desired level of message severity.

+> self.logger = logging.getLogger(__name__)
+>
+> self.logger.info("UQpy: Log an informational message.")

+The current logging level of UQpy is set to **ERROR**, meaning that all data logged in lower severity levels are not displayed.
+A change of the logging level is performed using the following python code:

+> logger.setLevel(logging.INFO)

+The input of the set level function is an enumeration, with values the logging severities.
+The default output of the predefined logger  configuration is the console, but python supports using multiple logging output sinks such as files or databases.
+In order to append a new output type to the existing logging configuration, to log messages and warnings to files the following code can be used:

+> formatter = UQpyLoggingFormatter()
+>
+> file_handler = logging.FileHandler('UQpy.log')
+>
+> file_handler.setFormatter(formatter)
+>
+> logger.addHandler(file_handler)

+The latter summarize the basic usage of logging framework utilized in UQpy.
+For a detailed breakdown of the logging module can be found [here](https://docs.python.org/3/howto/logging-cookbook.html "Logging documentation").

+### Type hints

 ### Docstrings
 ___
 Before uploading a code make sure all new classes and methods added are accompanied by the required docstrings.
 The [PEP 257](https://www.python.org/dev/peps/pep-0257/ "Docstring conventions") guideline contains the specifications for creating and maintaining the respective code documentation.